Rudolf-PhD/.github/profile/README.md

 📕 By default, repositories are private.

-🙋‍♀️ If you need access to the organisation to see all repositories please contact me via [BlueSky](https://bsky.app/profile/rudolfj.bsky.social).
+🙋‍♀️ If you need access to the organisation, or specific repository, please contact me via [BlueSky](https://bsky.app/profile/rudolfj.bsky.social).